 "API companies have changed significantly over time, and we're seeing more unified APIs.
 Companies need to build integrations with as many platforms that do the same thing as possible; it creates a lot of grunt work around building those connections again and again and having to go drag-and-drop," shares Gil.
 "We're seeing a lot of people actually move away from workflow automation and move back towards coding in-house because it's not solving much of the problem.
 I think that's one of the big reasons you're seeing a lot of unified APIs popping up because it solves a lot of that grunt work."

-With the increasing demand for the number of platforms that users need to connect to, the number of integration opportunities & developer workload will only rise.
+With the increasing demand for the number of platforms that users need to connect to, the number of integration opportunities and developer workload will only rise.
 Unified APIs can offer an improved developer experience and decrease the amount of time needed to build these integrations in-house.

-Offloading Security & Upkeep Needs
+Offloading Security and Upkeep Needs

 "At Merge, we're GDPR compliant and understand how critical, good security is.
 We have many options for our customers to store their data separately to meet their needs.
 We're now able to work with some of the largest companies with really intense security programs," shares Gil.